 You’re not as weird as you think.
-In fact, Americans are predicted to spend… drum roll please… $647.9 million on their pets this Valentine’s Day!
+In fact, Americans are predicted to have spent… drum roll please… $647.9 million on their pets last Valentine’s Day!

 Valentine’s Day for pets is becoming as elaborate and thought-out as Valentine’s Day for human companions.

 And if you think about it, it makes sense!
 Your human sweetheart probably doesn’t wiggle their booty every time you come in the door (sure, maybe sometimes, but not every time!).

 Although you’ll have to skip the chocolate, and a few types of flowers, if you’re celebrating with your pet this year—you’re still bound to have the best Valentine’s Day ever, and here’s some ways to do so.